paulbricman/lexiscore/README.md

 ![](https://paulbricman.com/assets/img/lexiscore_cover.png)
 # Lexiscore

-As a first effort in tackling the theme of information overload in content consumption, I've been working on the lexiscore: a nutritional label for food for thought designed to help you narrow in on resources which personally bring you the most value.
-In the scope of this project, I’m considering valuable resources to be those from which you learn a lot, those which are packed with ideas you find surprising.
+As a first effort in tackling the [theme of information overload](/reflections/twenty-one) in content consumption, I've been working on the lexiscore: a nutritional label for food for thought designed to help you narrow in on resources which personally bring you the most value.
+The open source companion software can automatically label raw text originating from RSS feeds, bookmarked pages, PDFs, EPUBs, and more.
+In the scope of this project, I'm considering valuable resources to be those from which you learn a lot, those which are packed with ideas you find surprising.

 [Read more...](https://paulbricman.com/thoughtware/lexiscore)